dogmaticcentral/progesterone/README.md

 # Progesterone

-This is a set of scritps that try to answer the question: is it possible that a gene A is under control of transcription  factor B, given currently available experimental evidence.
+This is a set of scripts that try to answer the question: is it possible that a gene A is under control of transcription  factor B, given currently available experimental evidence?

-This is not a library  - the scripts are loosely connected by some coompn methods in the utils module.
-They have been tested to run under pyth 3.6.6, and are supposed to be run in the  order in which they are enumerated.
+This is not a library  - the scripts are loosely connected by some coomon methods in the utils module.
+They have been tested to run under python 3.6.6, and are supposed to be run in the  order in which they are enumerated.
 They answer a series of sub-questions, which may add up to an answer.
 Depends on the answer you are hoping for.